-The Eastern Brown Snake is a slender, smooth-scaled snake that can grow up to 7 feet long.
+The Eastern Brown Snake is a slender, smooth-scaled, small-headed snake that can grow up to seven feet long.
 It is typically a light brown color with a pale yellow belly.
 It doesn’t have a pattern or spots, but it may have orange or gray patches on its underside.

 The snake’s fangs are small compared to those of other Australian snakes.
 This fact is a good form of identification when comparing these snakes to other long, brown-colored snakes.

 The snakes are active during the daytime and feed mostly on house mice, but also on small lizards, other reptiles, frogs, and birds on the ground.